 While you can invest in any asset class, you should avoid common pitfalls.

-For example, you should avoid making the mistake of buying a stock when the price drops.
+For example, you should avoid buying a stock when the price drops.
 Instead, wait until the price increases before you buy.

 I have frequently asked questions about Risk Management.